zxTyphoon/zxTyphoon/README.md

 </h2>

 <p align="center">
-I was born in Germany and spent 8 years living in New Mexico, 🇺🇸.
+I was born in Germany🇩🇪 and spent 8 years living in New Mexico, 🇺🇸.
 I'm currently studying Business Informatics with a focus on Software Engineering 🎓 at DHBW Mannheim 🏛.
 I'm passionate about software development and always eager to learn new technologies💡.
 In my free time I like to work out and play video games.
 </p>

 <h1></h1>